-EDITOR NOTE: AllSportsTucson.com will run a feature this basketball season highlighting what happened 20 years ago on that particular day commemorating the 20th anniversary of the Arizona Wildcats’ national championship.
-The next in the series is what occurred and what was written concerning the developments of March 2, 1997, when Arizona beat Washington 193-82 at McKale Center, the Wildcats’ third win in a row after losing three of six games.
-The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are working together for AllSportsTucson.com
+EDITOR NOTE: AllSportsTucson.com is running a feature this basketball season highlighting what happened 25 years ago on that particular day commemorating the 25th anniversary of the Arizona Wildcats’ national championship.
+The next in the series is what occurred and what was written concerning the developments of March 2, 1997, when Arizona beat Washington 103-82 at McKale Center.
+The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are writing for AllSportsTucson.com.

 You can access previous stories in this series by clicking on this link.

 Michael Dickerson stared at the stat sheet with a perplexed look tonight, similar to the appearance of whoever tried to guard him for Washington.

 “They have me down for only seven rebounds?” he said.
 “Man, I thought I had more than that.”

 That is how far he has come, and obviously it has a positive impact on his teammates, who in their three-game winning streak have mirrored his determination.